shadskii/cloud-service/README.md

 scale with large datasets.

-###### How long did you spend on this exercise?
+##### How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?
+I spent approximately a week on this assignment.
+If I had more time on this I would have explored using AWS.
+AWS provides a great number of services that could improve scalability.
+These include dynamic scaling and their API gateway.
+The web service itself should be sufficiently scalable so the highest priority in scaling is the load balancing.

-###### If you were to critique your code, what would you have to say about it?
+##### If you were to critique your code, what would you have to say about it?
+Unit test coverage should be higher than it is.
+It was very difficult to achieve test coverage for LineRepository which is an interface used by Spring to define the queries that can be made to MongoDB.
+Starting and MongoDB instance for the test proved difficult.